martinibooks/test-book/chapter-1/PLATFORM.md

 ## Marketplace

-A Marketplace where independent professionals of the publishing eco-system (writers, designers, editors, proof-readers etc.) can collaborate and profit.
+A Marketplace where independent professionals of the publishing eco-system (writers, designers, editors, proof-readers etc.) can collaborate and make money.

 **The way it works:**